jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### R8.5.1 decontam

-In addition to identifying well preserved samples, we can also remove possibly contaminating species from our samples that are derived from the laboratory environment, we can use the R package `decontam`.
+In addition to identifying well preserved samples, we can also remove possibly contaminating OTUs from our sample's OTU tables that are derived from the laboratory environment, we can use the R package `decontam`.
 The idea here is to use this to reduce the number of noisy taxa in the downstream compositional analysis, e.g. false positive clustering due to laboratory batch